devices.xylo.syns61201.AFESim

 float

-Leakage for LIF neuron in nA.
+Leakage conductance for LIF neuron producing the spikes.
 Default

 MAX_BPF_OFFSET: P_float